 Kelly's Working Well Farm (KWWF) is a small-scale, diversified educational farm.
 The 6-acre farm is run based on permaculture principles, and hosts a small mixed group of sheep and goats, laying hens, guinea fowl and ducks.
 The farm features annual vegetable gardens, hugelkultur mounds, swales, silvopasture, and mushroom production.
 Local food waste is delivered weekly and transformed through the addition of locally sourced wood chips into compost.
 Crops are planted and tended by hand; irrigation is minimal.
 Many fruit and nut-producing trees and shrubs have been inter-planted in swales with herbaceous perennials and wildflowers, though most of the trees are not yet bearing.

-Assess the viability of intercropping annual herbs and vegetables with two species of woody plant seedlings in nursery production.
+Assess the viability of intercropping annual herbs and vegetables with chestnut seedlings in nursery production.

 Build two 25’ x 4’ protected nursery beds at Kelly’s Working Well Farm.

 Design and implement a program of four hands-on workshops for small landowners and beginning farmers, based on the seasonal rhythms of plants and propagation.

 Promote on-farm tree nurseries and integrated farm practices.

 Build KWWF nursery inventory based on Northeast Ohio’s diverse ecosystems and to mitigate challenges related to climate change and land degradation.

 Generate interest in agroforestry and perennial crops within the community.